letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/Stage 1/README.md

 __NOTE 2:__ Read through all the code to make sure you understand what's going on.

-__NOTE 3:__ For simplicity the health check services simply logs responses to standard out.
-Ideally a health check service would implement more robust logging and some sort of alerting.
+__NOTE 3:__ For simplicity the health check service simply logs responses to standard out.
+Ideally a health check service would implement more robust logging and alerting.

 ### Step 4

 __Implementing the client__

-Now that we've implemented our 2 services it's time to create a CLI client that will allow us to send requests to the auth services with custom input.
+Now that we've implemented our 2 services it's time to create a CLI client that will allow us to send custom requests to the auth service.

-To implement the health-check service complete all the TODO items in `health-check/main.rs`.
+To implement the client complete all the TODO items in `client/main.rs`.

 __NOTE 1:__ Make sure all the tests pass by running `cargo test`.